 A bestseller in Italy, the book went on to win Italy’s Flaiano and Racalmuto-Leonardo Sciascia prizes and was made into a movie in 2008.

 Lakhous’ other books include “Divorce Islamic Style” and “Dispute Over a Very Italian Piglet.”
 His honors also include Algeria’s most prestigious literary award, the Prix des Libraires Algériens.
 He now lives in New York City.

-The Valentine Giamatti Lecture has been given since the mid-1980s in honor of Dante scholar Valentine Giamatti, a professor of Italian at Mount Holyoke for more than 30 years.
+The Valentine Giamatti Lecture has been given since the late-1980s in honor of Dante scholar Valentine Giamatti, a professor of Italian at Mount Holyoke for more than 30 years.
 Recent deliverers of the Giamatti Lecture include author Dacia Maraini and journalist Lucia Annunziata.